 - 3-4 lb.
 Prime Rib

-- Notes: I do wholeheartedly suggest using a bone-in rib roast for this recipe, as it does make a difference for both flavor and moisture.
+- Bone-In Or Boneless?
+I do wholeheartedly suggest using a bone-in rib roast for this recipe, as it really does make a difference for both flavor and moisture.
 The rib bones act as a natural rack, helping the meat cook evenly.
+This is not a recipe for using a boneless roast.

-- Tips: If using a boneless cut, adjust cooking time slightly as it may cook faster.
+- Tips: If using a boneless cut, adjust cooking time slightly as it tends to cook faster.

-- Substitutions: Boneless rib roast works, as does a rack of lamb, or a beef tenderloin.
+- Substitutions: A boneless rib roast can work for this recipe, as does a rack of lamb, or a beef tenderloin.
 That said, I do recommend using a classic bone-in prime rib roast.

 - Salt